peacetara/slab/src/python/README.md

 ### NOTE

-This code is in maintenance mode and we are planning to support it on 1Password 6.8.x through the rest of 2018.
-This code does not work under 1Password 7 at this time.
-Patches welcome.
+This code is in mostly unsupported mode.
+I don't have a way to test/fix this code anymore as I don't have 1p6 installed anywhere anymore.
+This code does not work under 1Password 7.
+Patches and issues are still welcome, but don't expect a fix for an issue.
+See issue #11 for an example of what I'm willing to do when I have time(no promises).

 I, [peacetara](https://github.com/peacetara), have moved to [Bitwarden](https://www.bitwarden.com) and accompanying [CLI](https://fossil.birl.ca/bitwarden-cli/home); both of which are Open Source.